 This emission unit represents the dust collector equipment for particulate emissions, during charging and mixing operations.
 Particulate emissions are limited to 0.10 lbs. /1,000 lbs.
-KD was able to observe the dust collector and it appeared to be properly operating.
-The pressure drop across the baghouse was 2" WC.
 Access maintains a PM plan, and does regular maintenance on the collector system to ensure proper operation.
 Example PM's for this unit are attached to this report.